luisantoniococa/Exoplanet_Exploration_Machine_Learning/README.md

   + CANDIDATE:      2

 * It used the Correlation matrix with Pearson Correlation Coefficient to identify the multicolinearity
-* values with a correlation higher than 0.6 in respect to other idependent variable were taked out.
+* Values with a correlation higher than 0.6 in respect to other idependent variable were taked out.
 Most of them were the error recorded from some of the values.

 ![Correlation_matrix](https://github.com/luisantoniococa/Exoplanet_Exploration_Machine_Learning/blob/master/Correlation_matrix.png "Pearson Correlation Coeficient Matrix with Heatmap")